We are committed to a future where we have zero safety incidents.

-- Site safety leadership – it was agreed that existing safety tools and processes (such as the Petrofac Assurance Index, the Golden Hour programme, and quarterly Business Unit Reviews) would be enhanced, to make the responsibilities of site leaders more explicit.
-Also, the scorecards of site leaders and managers are to be updated to include additional HSSEIA-related accountabilities.
+- Site safety leadership – existing safety tools and processes (such as the Petrofac Assurance Index, the Golden Hour programme, and quarterly Business Unit Reviews) were enhanced, to make the responsibilities of site leaders more explicit.
+In addition, the scorecards of site leaders and

-- Addressing the risks of complacency - several measures were agreed to ensure that reporting is further enhanced, that breaches of rules and guidelines are appropriately addressed, that managers and leaders scrutinise the information presented to them, and that all employees and subcontractors continue to treat safety as a value.
+- Addressing the risks of complacency – several measures were taken to ensure that reporting is further enhanced, that any breaches of rules and guidelines are appropriately addressed, that managers and leaders scrutinise the information presented to them, and that all employees and subcontractors continue to treat safety as a value

 Strengthening our safety culture

 - Implementing a new global HSSE induction programme.
 This programme has been introduced for all

 new employees at all Petrofac sites and offices worldwide